-Fitch's ratings of individual securities are on a rating scale that ranges from AAA to C, which represents the highest to lowest quality of such securities rated.
+Fitch's ratings of individual securities are on a rating scale that ranges from AAA to D, which represents the highest to lowest quality of such securities rated.
 The ratings from AA to CCC may be modified by the addition of a plus (+) or minus (-) sign to show the relative standing within the major rating categories.
-A credit rating of BB is within the fifth highest of nine categories and indicates an elevated vulnerability to credit risk, particularly in the event of adverse changes in business or economic conditions over time; however, business or financial alternatives may be available to allow financial commitments to be met.
+A credit rating of "BB" is within the fifth highest of eleven categories and indicates an elevated vulnerability to default risk, particularly in the event of adverse changes in business or economic conditions over time; however, business or financial flexibility exists that supports the servicing of financial commitments.